-The votes are in, with Blissfest and Earthwork Harvest Gathering topping the list of Michigan’s most beloved music festivals in this year’s readers’ poll.
+The votes are in, with Blissfest and Earthwork Harvest Gathering topping the list of Michigan’s most beloved music festivals in the 2019 readers’ poll.
 See what other festivals made the Top 10.

-SCROLL DOWN FOR TOP 10 LIST AND HONORABLE MENTIONS
+SCROLL DOWN FOR TOP 10 LIST AND HONORABLE MENTIONS; THE 2020 READERS’ POLL WILL TAKE PLACE IN THE SPRING

 Support our coverage of